alpaka-group/llama/documentation/pages/user/concept.rst

 mapping is done by a user defined :ref:`mapping <label-mappings>`.
 The memory for the view is also given by user defined :ref:`allocators <label-allocators>`.

-A :ref:`factory <label-factory>` takes all those user defined classes and creates the view out of their information.
+The :cpp:`allocView()` takes all those user defined classes and creates the view out of their information.

 .. only:: html